 - Combine butter and sugar until it forms a grainy mix.
-To this mix, add rest of the ingredients and form a soft cookie dough.
+To this mix, add rest of the ingredients and create soft cookie dough.

 - Shape the dough like logs and refrigerate it for an hour (1 hour ).

-- Do not bake the un-chilled dough because un-chilled dough will make the cookies to spread and the end result would be thin flattened cookies.
+- Do not bake the un-chilled dough because the un-chilled mixture will make the cookies to spread and the result would be thin flattened cookies.

-- Chilled cookie dough logs.
-Unwrap the cookie dough and cut them into pieces.
-Preheat oven @350 degree F.
+- I have chilled cookie dough logs.
+Unwrap the cookie dough and cut them into pieces — Preheat oven @350 degree F.

 - Place dough rounds on a baking tray and space them at least 1.5 inches apart.

 - Bake the cookies for bake for 10- 15 minutes.
-For me total baking time is 12 minutes.
+For me, the total baking time is 12 minutes.
 Depending on the oven temperatures, cooking time may vary.

 - Rotate the cookies midway during the total cooking time.
 This way cookies will cook and brown evenly.